Walmart & Aldi Leading the Move to Natural Colours in North America

 The Longer Term

 I suspect as Wal-Mart makes progress, they will accelerate their efforts.
 While it is likely true that consumers are more aware today that products like soda, cakes, and other sweets make use of artificial colours, that doesn’t mean they are any more accepting of it.
-When we explored consumer attitudes about synthetic colors across categories, the results surprised us.
+When we explored consumer attitudes about synthetic colours across categories, the results surprised us.
 While consumers are most concerned about the use of FD&C colour in dairy and kid-centric categories, they expect brands to move to natural across the board.

 Percent of US consumers who think natural colour is “extremely” or “very” important by category: